 Again, in mission-critical industries, additional tests may be required.
 NASA for example specifies the occasions and frequency of proof load tests and periodic load tests to be performed on lifting devices and equipment (LDEs) in its NASA-STD-8719.9 technical standard on lifting.

 Numerous load-testing applications worldwide require a load cell to verify the load applied, from crane testing using water bags and a tension load link to cylinder testing using a hydraulic test rig and a compression load cell.

 A load cell allows the test to be accurately measured and recorded.
 In safety-critical industries, the requirement to document test procedures and results has never been greater as users of lifting equipment call for more traceability and audit trails.

 Proof testing equipment

-Straightpoint manufactures a variety of equipment that can be used for proof testing.
-As referenced at the outset, its Proof Test plus (or SW-PTP) software records data gathered by a Radiolink plus load cell, load shackle or compression load cell.
-It then creates a pass or fail certificate that includes test data and graphs charting data from the load versus time throughout a test.
+Crosby Straightpoint manufactures a variety of equipment that can be used for proof testing.
+As referenced at the outset, its INSIGHT software records data gathered by a Radiolink plus load cell, wireless Load Shackle or LoadSafe wireless compression load cell.
+It then creates a pass or fail certificate which includes test data and graphs charting data from the load versus time throughout a test.

 Information can be printed out directly as a PDF report, electronically transmitted or fed to an information centre in the cloud.
 It is important that there is traceability of proof test certification and that the load cell that did the test was accurate and calibrated.
 Where a load test is deemed beneficial the aim of Proof Test plus is to make that process more efficient.